These commands should work for bash shell and other Bourne-style shells.

 Environment variables

-echo $<variable_name> - Check value for some particular environment variable (e.g. echo $JAVA_HOME
+env - List all existing environment variablesecho $<variable_name> - Check value for some particular environment variable (e.g. echo $JAVA_HOME)

 export <variable-name>=<java-install-dir> - Set an environment variable:(e.g. export JAVA_HOME=/opt/jdk1.6_20)